cotton-coding/loom-io/documentation/core/examples.md

 ## Get file size

-The file size could be read in bytes or directly calculated to YodaBytes
+The file size can be read in bytes or calculated directly in YodaBytes

 ```ts
 import Loom, { FILE_SIZE_UNIT } from "@loom-io/core";